Name and Address Segments (NM1, N3, N4) in X12 EDI

 Here is a typical snippet of EDI representing a billing provider’s name and address.

-To view your EDI files, go to our free EDI viewer or try Claim Insight, our product for managing healthcare claims.
+To view your EDI files, go to our free EDI viewer or sign up for a free trial of the paid version.
+See the demo here.

-Here is another examples, this time, of an EDI receiver with a different ID type.
+Here is another example, this time, of an EDI receiver with a different ID type.

 Subscriber’s or Patient’s Name and Demographics